Curwensville holds off Union/A-C Valley

 Bressler ran for seven yards on the second down, but Curwensville soon found itself in a fourth-and-3 at the 17.
 The Tide went to their senior back again, and Francisco broke free off the left side for a 17-yard touchdown — his second of the game.
 Mullins kick put Curwensville up 14-7 with 8:56 to play.

-Francisco and Bressler each ran for 61 and 81 yards, respectively, to account for 162 of the Tide’s 194 total yards on the night.
+Francisco and Bressler ran for 61 and 81 yards, respectively, to account for 148 of the Tide’s 194 total yards on the night.
 Francisco had nine carries and Bressler 11.
 Both also had big games on the defensive side.

 Union/ACV countered with its best drive of the night following Curwensville’s score.
 The Falcon Knights, who started on their own 23 went to the air.
 Qurterback Luke Bowser hit Carson Snyder for 11 yards on first down, then found Kylar Culbertson for 18 yards on third-and-10.